 So here we are at the tail-end of 2011.
 Everyone’s blogging about their ‘Best Of’ lists from the past year, and I guess I’m no exception to this department.
 People seem to like reading them, so no skin off my back.
-There’s been several noteable events to happen this past year, specifically the rise in moombahton music at the underground level, as well as the undeniable mainstream spotlight placed firmly in the middle of dubstep.
-I’ve also found myself taking on a liking towards deep house (which compile several titles in this list), as well as a lot of people embracing the open-format sound of what many are now calling ‘bass’.
+There have been several notable events to happen this past year, specifically the rise in moombahton music at the underground level, as well as the undeniable mainstream spotlight placed firmly in the middle of dubstep.
+I’ve also found myself taking on a liking towards the deep house (which compiles several titles in this list), as well as a lot of people embracing the open-format sound of what many are now calling ‘bass’.
 (Hell, I call it ‘pretty good music’.)

 I gave my best-of list a little bit of a twist this year by giving each cut that made it a unique category of its own (some more serious than others).
 And for the first time, I’m also giving honorable mention to a couple of mixes that got plenty of iPod action from me during the second half of the year, plus a ‘Best DJ Performance’ section.

 That being said, let’s dig in.
 My favorite electronic/dance tunes of 2011 are as follows:

 BEST FUSION OF MULTIPLE GENRES: Addison Groove: Sexual